kargam0167/kargam0167.github.io/_posts/2023-10-14-What-doesnt -destroy -us- strengthens.markdown

 Photo by [Sammie Chaffin](https://unsplash.com/@sammiechaffin) on [Unsplash](https://unsplash.com/)

-Diving into the practical aspects of sharing knowledge, below is a collection of GitHub repositories that have helped me in my work.
+Unrelated to skydiving, below is a collection of GitHub repositories that have helped me in my work.
 These resources are a solid foundation for anyone researching social media metadata.

 - Explore [engaging materials](https://github.com/f/awesome-chatgpt-prompts) to enhance prompt engineering learning
 - Extract [scientific information](https://github.com/nhaouari/papersnap) from papers and create mindmaps